Fixed prosthodontics: Dimensions of preparation

 If there is not enough tooth structure to properly retain the prosthetic crown, the tooth requires a build-up material.
-This can be accomplished with a pin-retained direct restoration, such as amalgam or a resin like fluorocore, or in more severe cases, may require a post and core.
+This can be accomplished with a pin-retained direct restoration, such as amalgam or a resin-like fluorocore, or in more severe cases, may require a post and core.
 Should the tooth require a post and core, endodontic therapy would then be indicated, as the post descends into the devitalized root canal for added retention.
 If the tooth, because of its relative lack of exposed tooth structure, also requires crown lengthening, the total combined time, effort, and cost of the various procedures, together with the decreased prognosis because of the combined inherent failure rates of each procedure, might make it more reasonable to have the tooth extracted and opt to have an implant placed.

 Taper

 The prepared tooth also needs to possess a certain degree of taper to allow for the restoration to be properly placed on the tooth.
-There can be no undercuts on the surface of the prepared tooth, as the restoration will not be able to be removed from the die or fit on the tooth (see explanation of lost-wax technique below for understanding of the processes involved in crown fabrication).
-Conversely, too much taper will severely limit the grip that the crown has while on the prepared tooth, thus contributing to failure of the restoration.
+There can be no undercuts on the surface of the prepared tooth, as the restoration will not be able to be removed from the die or fit on the tooth (see explanation of lost-wax technique below for an understanding of the processes involved in crown fabrication).
+Conversely, too much taper will severely limit the grip that the crown has while on the prepared tooth, thus contributing to the failure of the restoration.
 Generally, 3° of taper around the entire circumference of the prepared tooth, giving a combined taper of 6° at any given sagittal section through the prepared tooth, is appropriate to both allow the crown to fit yet provide enough grip.